Whether your horses are located at home or on an agistment property you must plan and prepare for their safety.

 Develop your plan to temporarily move your horses on Severe, Extreme or Code Red days to:

-- A neighbour or friend’s property
+- A neighbour or friend’s property that is better prepared than yours

 - Local showgrounds